esl-lounge mini logo Log In | Log Out | Your Account | Register | Login Problems? You are not logged in.

 How long...?

 These flashcards can be used to practice both present perfect simple and present perfect continuous.
 Practice of for/since time markers are also possible: the second page of each PDF file includes time expressions such as "six months" or "1988".
-Remember, you can always change around the images and the time expressions.
+Remember, you can always change around the images and the time expressions because they are on separate pages.

 Teacher: Maria, tell me about this man.